History of the Chinese Communist Party

 The history of the Chinese Communist Party began with its establishment in July 1921.
-A study group led by Peking University professors Chen Duxiu and Li Dazhao to discuss Marxism, led to intellectuals officially founding the Chinese Communist Party (CCP) in July 1921.
-In 1923, Sun Yat-sen invited the CCP to form a United Front, and to join his Nationalist Party (GMD) in Canton for training under representatives of the Comintern, the Soviet Union's international organization.
+A study group led by Peking University professors Chen Duxiu and Li Dazhao to discuss Marxism, led to Chinese intellectuals officially founding the Chinese Communist Party (CCP) in July 1921.

+In 1923, the founding father of the Republic of China Sun Yat-sen invited the CCP to form a United Front, and to join his nationalist party, the Kuomintang (KMT), in Canton for training under representatives of the Communist International, the Soviet Union's international organization.
 The Soviet representatives reorganized both parties into Leninist parties.
-Rather than the loose organization that characterized the two parties until then, the Leninist party operated on the principle of democratic centralism, in which the collective leadership set standards for membership and an all powerful Central Committee determined the Party line, which all members must follow.
+Rather than the loose organization that characterized the two parties until then, the Leninist party operated on the principle of democratic centralism, in which the collective leadership set standards for membership and an all-powerful Central Committee determined the party line, which all members must follow.

 The CCP grew rapidly in the Northern Expedition (1925–1927), a military unification campaign led by Sun Yat-sen's successor, Chiang Kai-shek.
-The Party, still led by urban intellectuals, developed a radical agenda of mass mobilization, labor organization, rural uprisings, anti-imperialism, and national unification.
+The party, still led by urban intellectuals, developed a radical agenda of mass mobilization, labor organization, rural uprisings, anti-imperialism, and national unification.
 As the Northern Expedition neared success, Chiang in December 1927 unleashed a White Terror that virtually wiped out the CCP in the cities.

-Mao Zedong, whose Autumn Harvest Uprising had been a spectacular failure in mobilizing local peasants, nevertheless became Party leader and established rural bases and creation of the Chinese Red Army to protect them.
-During the Second Sino-Japanese War (1937–1945) Mao led a rectification campaign to emphasize Maoism and his leadership and after the war he led the CCP to victory in the Chinese Civil War (1945–1949).
+Nevertheless, Mao Zedong, whose Autumn Harvest Uprising had been a spectacular failure in mobilizing local peasants, became the leader of the CCP and established rural bases in Yan'an and the Jinggang Mountains and to protect them, he formed the Chinese Red Army and engaged in prominent military campaigns such as the Long March.
+During the Second Sino-Japanese War (1937–1945) Mao led a rectification campaign to emphasize Maoism and solidify his leadership of the party and after the war, he led the CCP to victory in the Chinese Civil War (1945–1949) and established the People's Republic of China (PRC).

-In the years after 1949, the structure of the CCP remained basically the same, but the style of leadership changed several times.
+In the years after 1949, the structure of the CCP remained Leninist, but the CCP's style of leadership changed several times.

-History during the Revolution

-Establishment of the CCP

-Marxist ideas started to spread widely in China after the 1919 May Fourth Movement.
-In June 1920, Comintern agent Grigori Voitinsky was one of several sent to China, where he met Li Dazhao and other reformers.
-While in China, Voitinsky financed the founding of the Socialist Youth Corps.
-One of the agents worked with Chen Duxiu to draft a manifesto.
-In June 1921, Henk Sneevliet, an overbearing Dutch agent from the Communist International arrived in Shanghai, and arranged a meeting in a deserted girls' school in the French Concession to which thirteen of the fifty-seven declared Communists were invited There, they proclaimed the establishment of the Chinese Communist Party."